 If Joan of Arc had a heart

-Would she give it as a gift?
+Would she give it as a gift

 To such as me who longs to see

-How an angel
+How an angel ought to be

 Her dream is to give her heart away

-Like an orphan along the way
+Like an orphan on a wave

-She cared so much, she offered up
+She cared so much she offered up

 Her body to the grave